 1.1 I submitted my claim.
 What happens next?

-Once you submit your claim, the first step the VCF takes is to do a preliminary review to confirm that all of the “minimally required” documents have been submitted.
+Once you file your claim, the first step the VCF takes is to do a preliminary review to confirm that all of the “minimally required” documents have been submitted.
 In addition to a complete Claim Form, we require the following documents before your claim can move forward for a more substantive review:

 - Claim Form Signature Page (or the equivalent sections from Part IV of the original VCF 2 claim form)